BedlaminGoliath/201-reading-notes/class6readingNotes.md

 - text nodes.

 the nodes can be navigated inorder to be "granted" access to change said parts of the elements, they have a certain hierarchy (grandparent,parent,child,sibling).

+## Things i want to know more about

+I am really interested into understanding more about objects and their uses, I know i could learn a bit more by reading but im just ready to see and experiement with them in class and (i assume) for a lab.